dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

     <figcaption>The three small components on the bottom are the printable BTU mods, used as replacement for the default bearing system for the trackball.
 Besides them are a few 3D printed key caps, which were not used in the end.</figcaption>
 </figure>

+**Bonus**:

 **TODO** Pictures of the printed hand wriste, before and after coating, as well as after setting the cushion.

 ### 2. Preparing the case

-Unline FDM-based (filament) prints, resin prints usually require some additional clean up and polish.
-In the specific case of the clear case for the Charybdis, it goes as far as requiring clear coating.
+Once the printed case is all clean and ready for assembly, the next step is to add the _inserts_ for the screws in the appropriate locations.

-- For this specific clear case, the resin material seems to have a higher melting temperature than FDM, thus requiring to set the iron around 250 degrees Celsius.
-To be safe, it is better to still start from 200, then increment the temperature slightly until the inserts can be melt-inserted into the case.
+For this specific clear case, the resin material seems to have a higher melting temperature than FDM-based prints.
+Therefore, it requiered setting the iron around $280$ to $300$ degrees Celsius instead.

+To be safe, it would be better to still start from 200 as per the guide, then increment the temperature slightly until the inserts can be melt-inserted into the case.
+The parts where the MCU shield has to be screwed later are especially fragile, and should be handled with the lowest possible temperature and gentleness during the insert.

+**TODO**: Add the pictures before and after inserts.

 ### 3. Installing the diodes [Left, Right]